Weierstrass cycles in moduli spaces and the Krichever map

-Our problem is closely related to the problem of the calculation of the homomorphism induced by the Krichever map $k:\widehat{\mc M}_{g}\to \Gr(\hs).$ Here $\widehat{\mc M}_{g}$ stands for the moduli space of triples $(C,p,z)$, where $C$ is a compact complex connected curve of genus $g$ with a point $p$ and a map $z:D\to \mb D$ is an isomorphism from a closed set $D$ into the closed unit disk $\mb D=\{z\in\mb C:|z|\leq 1\}$ obeying $z(p)=0$.
-We use the notation $\Gr(\hs)$ for the Sato Grassmannian (as defined in \cite {SW}) and the notation $\Gr _d(\hs)$ for index $d$ component of Grassmannian.
-The Krichever map sends a triple $(C,p,z)$ into the space $V$ of functions on the boundary of the disk $D$ that can be extended to holomorphic differentials on the complement of $D$.
+Our problem is closely related to the problem of the calculation of the homomorphism induced by the Krichever map $k:\widehat{\mc M}_{g}\to \Gr(\hs).$ Here $\widehat{\mc M}_{g}$ stands for the moduli space of triples $(C,p,z)$, where $C$ is a complex connected smooth projective curve of genus $g$ with a point $p$ and a map $z:D\to \mb D$ is an isomorphism from a closed set $D$ onto the closed unit disk $\mb D=\{z\in\mb C:|z|\leq 1\}$ obeying $z(p)=0$. \footnote{ The embedding into Grassmannian induces topology on $\widehat{\mc M}_{g}$.
+Of course, this topology can be described without the reference to Grassmannian.} We use the notation $\Gr(\hs)$ for the Sato Grassmannian (as defined in \cite {SW}) and the notation $\Gr _d(\hs)$ for index $d$ component of Grassmannian.
+The Krichever map sends a triple $(C,p,z)$ into the space $V,$ the closure of functions on the boundary of the disk $D$ that can be extended to holomorphic differentials on the complement of $D$.
 (A function $f(z)$ on $S^{1}$ is considered as a differential $f(z)dz$ restricted to the boundary of $D$.)
-The kernel and the cokernel of $\pi_{-}|_{V}:V\to \hs_{-}$ are identified with $H^{0}(C,\omega_{C})$ and $H^{1}(C,\omega_{C})$ respectively (see \cite{Mulase}, \cite{SW}).
-Here $\pi_{-}$ stands for the orthogonal projection of $V$ into $\hs_-$; the projection is defined with respect to Hermitian inner product $\langle f_{1},f_{2}\rangle =\int_{S^{1}}f_{1}(z)\bar{f_{2}(z)}dz/2\pi.$ It follows from the Riemann-Roch theorem that $\pi_{-}$ has index $g-1$.
-Hence the image of the Krichever map lies in the component $\Gr_{g-1}(\hs)$.
-The Krichever map commutes with the natural action of $S^1$ on $\widehat{\mc M}_{g}$ and on $ \Gr(\hs)$.
-Thus it induces a homomorphism of the equivariant cohomology of the connected component of $\Gr(\hs)$ into the equivariant cohomology of $\widehat{\mc M}_{g}$.
-The latter is isomorphic to the conventional cohomology of $\mc M_{g,1}$ (see \cite {LS} for more detail).
-In \cite {LS}, we have calculated the images of a set of multiplicative generators under the homomorphism induced by the Krichever map in the equivariant cohomology of Grassmannian; in the present paper we will give an explicit formula for this homomorphism on additive generators of this cohomology.
-In the paper \cite {LS2}, we identified the equivariant cohomology of Grassmannian with the ring of shifted symmetric functions (see also \cite {LamS}).
-We describe the homomorphism induced by the Krichever map on this ring; we specify the answers for various additive generators of equivariant cohomology.
+The kernel and the cokernel of $\pi_{-}|_{V}:V\to \hs_{-}$ are identified with $H^{0}(C,\omega_{C})$ and $H^{1}(C,\omega_{C})$ respectively (see \cite{Mulase}, \cite{SW}); hence the index $\pi_{-}|_{V}$ is $g-1.$ Here $\pi_{-}|_{V}$ stands for the orthogonal projection of $V$ into $\hs_-$; the projection is defined with respect to Hermitian inner product $\langle f_{1},f_{2}\rangle =\int_{S^{1}}f_{1}(z)\bar{f_{2}(z)}dz/2\pi.$ Hence the image of the Krichever map lies in the component $\Gr_{g-1}(\hs)$.
+The Krichever map commutes with the natural action of $S^1$ on $\widehat{\mc M}_{g}$ and on $ \Gr(\hs).$ Thus it induces a homomorphism of the $S^1$-equivariant cohomology of the connected component $\Gr_{g-1}(\hs)$ of $\Gr(\hs)$ into the $S^1$-equivariant cohomology of $\widehat{\mc M}_{g}.$ The latter is isomorphic to the conventional cohomology of $\mc M_{g,1}$ (see \cite {LS} for more detail).
+In \cite {LS}, we have calculated the images of a set of multiplicative generators under the homomorphism induced by the Krichever map in the $S^1$-equivariant cohomology of Grassmannian; in the present paper, we will give an explicit formula for this homomorphism on additive generators of this cohomology.
+In the paper \cite {LS2}, we identified the $S^1$-equivariant cohomology of Grassmannian with the ring of shifted symmetric functions (see also \cite {LamS}).
+We describe the homomorphism induced by the Krichever map on this ring; we specify the answers for various additive generators of $S^1$-equivariant cohomology.